-The recommended cold tire pressures, tire size and the vehicle capacity weight are given in Section 8.
+The recommended cold tire pressures, tire size and the vehicle capacity weight are given on page 254 in Section 8.
 They are also on the tire pressure label as shown.

 You should check the tire pressures every two weeks, or at least once a month.
 And do not forget the spare!